makiki99/h3templates/templates/one_minute_madness/index.md

     * Terrain is always Desert.
     * Treasure class artifacts are disabled in this zone.
     * Minor class artifacts have their frequency increased to 250, while Major class artifacts have their frequency increased to 800.
     * Two Pandora's Boxes with 10000 experience each spawn in this zone.
-In case of a very small desert, one or both of the boxes may be missing
     * The following creature banks spawn in this zone:
         * 2 Wolf Raider Pickets
         * 2 Dragon Fly Hives
         * 3 Churchyards
+        * 1 Mansion
+    * Churchyards have their object value increased to 2500.
     * In addition to these, a single Redwood Observatory and two Libraries of Englightment spawn in each of these zones too.
-In case of a very small desert, one of the libraries may be missing.
     * Wood and Ore cannot appear in this zone, while other magical resources and gold have their frequency reduced to 50.
 Campfires have their frequency reduced to 75.
     * Treasure Chests have their frequency increased to 1500.
     * At most three Tier 3 shrines can spawn in this zone.